-Interspecific competition
+Interspecific 🗆

-Economies of scale □
+Economies of scale \Box

-2. The unit cost of production in a farm decreases when the total output quantity increases.

-the same production

-- 3. Two livestock species co-grazing within a farm consume the same resources (grass, water, etc.). - 4.
+- 1. Running two different productions within the same farm is potentially more economical and efficient than each production being run in two separate farms for the same production level. - The unit cost of production in a farm decreases when the total output quantity increases. - 3.
+Two livestock species co-grazing within a farm consume the same resources (grass, water, etc.). - 4.
 Two livestock species within the same farm can enhance the use of different resources or different parts of the same resources.
 For instance, one species might access a resource that the other species cannot.